Opentrons/opentrons/ARCHITECTURE.md

 #### Networking

   Other computers, like your laptop, communicate with the Raspberry Pi that controls the OT2 via a network.
 When you connect your robot via USB, you are in fact connecting to the Raspberry Pi's ethernet port.
 The USB port is connected to an internal USB-to-ethernet adapter, which is in turn connected to the Pi's ethernet port.
-When you plug into the USB connection your computer recognises a new network interface establishing a local network with the OT2.
-You can also connect the Pi to a wireless network with WiFi.
+When you connect a cable to the robot's USB port, your computer recognises the device as a new network interface, which establishes a local network with the OT2.
+(You can also connect the OT2 to a wireless network with WiFi, or connect to a wired network by placing a USB-ethernet adapter in one of the Pi's USB ports).

 ### Lights, switches